lastmjs/eth-total-supply/README.md

 * npm start
 * The script will then prompt you for a block number.
 It will calculate the total ETH issued up to and including that block.

 The default JSON-RPC endpoint is `http://localhost:8545`.
-If you need to change it, use the `JSON_RPC_ENDPOINT` environment variable. `npm start` then becomes `JSON_RPC_ENDPOINT=http://localhost:8545`, replacing `http://localhost:8545` with the origin of your JSON-RPC endpoint.
+If you need to change it, use the `JSON_RPC_ENDPOINT` environment variable. `npm start` then becomes `JSON_RPC_ENDPOINT=http://localhost:8545 npm start`, replacing `http://localhost:8545` with the origin of your JSON-RPC endpoint.

 ## Methodology